Last Updated July 18, 2020

-Set aside the potential risks, the paperwork, and the fact that you still do need to pay some tax to take advantage of the program.
-You also need to live in Puerto Rico.
-Like really, truly live there.
+Set aside the potential risks, the paperwork, and the fact that you still need to pay some tax to take advantage of the program.
+You also need to live in Puerto Rico – really, truly live there.

 Treating symptoms rather than causes isn’t good in medicine, and it isn’t good when deciding to go offshore either.
 Finding a solution that gives you the end result you want – from a better, cheaper lifestyle to lower taxes – generally means looking beyond shiny objects like Puerto Rico.